Booplicate/MAS-Submods-SubmodUpdaterPlugin/README.md

 - `_checkUpdateInThread` runs `_checkUpdate` in a thread.
 - `toggleNotifs`, `toggleAutoChecking`, and `toggleUpdates` allows to easily toggle values of the corresponding properties of the updater.
 - `isUpdating` checks whether or not we're updating this submod now.
-- `hasUpdated` checks whether or not we updated this submod.
+- `hasUpdated` checks whether or not we've updated this submod.
 - `downloadUpdateInThread` allows you to download and install updates.
 This does not check for an update before downloading, and therefore will do nothing if you've not checked it before (or it wasn't done automatically).
 - `getDirectory` returns the path to the submod directory.
 - `getDirectoryFor` (class method) checks `getDirectory` for the given submod.